-- The three Alternate Destination Sobering Center projects enrolled 2,186 persons from February 2017 through September 2019.
-Three hundred and eighteen patients (15%) were treated at the sobering center more than once. - Most patients (2,178) were enrolled in San Francisco's Alternate Destination Sobering Center project.
-Los Angeles' project has enrolled eight people since it launched in late June of 2019.
-The Santa Clara County EMS Agency and the Gilroy Fire Department's Alternate Destination Sobering Center project has not enrolled any patients as of September 2019. - 98.3% of patients enrolled in San Francisco's Alternate Destination Sobering Center project were treated safely and effectively at the sobering center.
-Only 36 patients (1.6%) were transferred to an ED within six hours of admission to the sobering center, and only two (0.1%) were rerouted from the sobering center to an ED because registered nurses at the sobering center declined to accept them.
-Only two patients were admitted to a hospital for inpatient medical care. - Community paramedics participating in San Francisco's project provide feedback to paramedics on 911 crews on how to screen acutely intoxicated persons to determine if they are candidates for transfer to the sobering center.
-They are also collaborating with homeless outreach workers to encourage people who use the sobering center frequently to seek treatment for chronic alcoholism, housing, and other services. - San Francisco's Alternate Destination Sobering Center projects avoided potential costs of \$754,096 by replacing ED visits with sobering center services.
+- The three Alternate Destination Sobering Center projects enrolled 2,945 persons from February 2017 through September 2020.
+Four hundred and twelve patients (14%) were treated at the sobering center more than once. - Most patients (2,849) were enrolled in San Francisco's Alternate Destination Sobering Center project.
+Los Angeles' project has enrolled 96 people since it launched in late June of 2019.
+The Santa Clara County EMS Agency and the Gilroy Fire Department's Alternate Destination - Sobering Center project has not enrolled any patients as of September 2020. - 98.2% of patients enrolled in San Francisco's Alternate Destination Sobering Center project were treated safely and effectively at the sobering center.
+Only 51 patients (1.7%) were transferred to an ED within six hours of admission to the sobering center, and only two (0.1%) were rerouted from the sobering center to an ED because registered nurses at the sobering center declined to accept them.
+Only five patients were admitted to a hospital for inpatient medical care.

+- None of the patients enrolled in Los Angeles' Alternate Destination Sobering Center project were transferred to an ED within six hours of admission. - Community paramedics participating in San Francisco's project provide feedback to paramedics on 911 crews on how to screen acutely intoxicated persons to determine if they are candidates for transfer to the sobering center.
+They are also collaborating with homeless outreach workers to encourage people who use the sobering center frequently to seek treatment for chronic alcoholism, housing and other services. - Los Angeles and San Francisco's Alternate Destination Sobering Center projects avoided potential costs of \$1,014,531 by replacing ED visits with sobering center services.
 The majority of potential savings accrued to Medi-Cal because the majority of patients enrolled in the project are Medi-Cal beneficiaries.
-An estimate of savings associated with Los Angeles' Alternate Destination Sobering Center project was not generated because this is a new project that only enrolled eight patients through September 2019.

 The community paramedicine pilot projects have demonstrated that specially trained paramedics can provide services beyond their traditional and current statutory scope of practice in California.
 No adverse outcome is attributable to any of these pilot projects.
 The projects are enhancing patients' well-being by improving the coordination of medical, behavioral health and social services, and reducing ambulance transports, ED visits and hospital readmissions.
-The majority of potential savings associated with these pilot projects accrued to Medicare and Medi-Cal and hospitals that care for Medicare and Medi-Cal beneficiaries because Medicare and Medi-Cal beneficiaries accounted for the largest share of persons enrolled in the pilot projects.
+The majority of potential savings associated with these pilot projects accrued to Medicare and Medi-Cal as well as hospitals that care for Medicare and Medi-Cal beneficiaries because these beneficiaries accounted for the largest share of persons enrolled in the pilot projects.

 These pilot projects integrate with existing health care resources and utilize the unique skills of paramedics and their availability 24 hours per day, 7 days per week.
 The pilot projects have not displaced any other health professionals.
 Instead, they have demonstrated that community paramedics can collaborate with physicians, nurses, behavioral health professionals, and social services workers to fill gaps in the health and social services safety net.
+Several projects are playing important roles in their communities' response to the COVID-19 pandemic by expanding their services or pivoting to serve different populations.
 The community paramedics operate at all times under medical control - either directly or by protocols developed by physicians experienced in EMS and emergency care.